 Vusi also moved easily into MMA fighting, which he saw as second nature, and debuted in 2010 in Macau as an MMA fighter and promoter.

-In 2008, Vusi moved to Hong Kong to work at a gym where his skill got noticed and his international career flourished.
+, where his skills were used in Hong Kong to work at a gym, his skills got noticed, and his international career flourished.

 “A month in Hong Kong turned into 10 years,” said Vusi.

-He sees Hong Kong as being a playground for martial artists, as the city has a history in martial arts and it just made sense to further his career as a professional fighter.
+He sees Hong Kong as a playground for martial artists.
+The city has a history in martial arts, and it just made sense for him to further his career as a professional fighter.

-Vusi also became a promoter for international events by producing Asia’s first corporate fund-raising White Collar MMA Championship in 2012, whereby he transformed businessmen such as bankers into real fighters.
+Vusi also became a promoter for international events by producing Asia’s first corporate fund-raising White Collar MMA Championship in 2012, whereby he transformed business people such as bankers into real fighters.

-Vusi finds solace in being a promoter as he feels most professional fighters are not recognised as much as they should be, especially in South Africa.
+Vusi finds solace in being a promoter.
+He feels most professional fighters are not recognized as much as they should be, especially in South Africa.

 “I want to bridge the gap between international and national fighting.
 I want to build a platform for South African mixed martial arts,” said Vusi.

-When it comes to training, Vusi loves to run, but does not pressure himself to train to intensely.
+Regarding training, Vusi loves to run but does not pressure himself to train too intensely.

-“I do what I feel like doing on that day, I do what I want and I do what I can.
+“I do what I feel like doing on that day, I do what I want, and I do what I can.
 There will be some days when my body can’t handle training.
-Some days I do yoga,” said Vusi.
+Some days I do yoga,” said

-Vusi retired briefly in 2018, although he still continues to fight, but focuses on promoting martial arts and the sport that comes with it.
+Vusi retired from Brie in 2018.
+Although he continues to fight, he focuses on promoting martial arts and the sport that comes with it.

 “I want to be an idol in martial arts.
 I want to inspire someone like me who is growing up in a mining town and would love to be a martial artist,” said Vusi.